 Server wide connection timeout value in seconds.
 See protocol timeout for more information.

 Address for uploading aggregated anonymous usage statistics.
-Uploaded information is the same you can see on the statistics screen in the web app.
-It does not include any sensitive (e.g. locations).
+Uploaded information is the same as what you can see on the statistics screen in the web app.
+It does not include any sensitive data (e.g. locations).

 Fuel drop threshold value.
-When fuel level drops from one position to another for more the value, an event is generated.
+When fuel level drops from one position to another by more than this value, an event is generated.

 Fuel increase threshold value.
-When fuel level increases from one position to another for more the value, an event is generated.
+When fuel level increases from one position to another by more than this value, an event is generated.

 Speed limit value in knots.